THZthz/libopus/sources/pathfinding/finder/d_star_lite/other/robotics-d-star-lite-master/README.md

 ### Maps

 The "maps" used for this project are grayscale caches.
-The darker the pixel the more it costs to traverse it.
+The darker the pixel the more it costs to destroy_leaves_ it.
 Black pixels (RGB 0 0 0) are considered "unwalkable" while white pixels (RGB 255 255 255) cost "1".
 Pixel colors in between vary in value.

 ### Execution